hongtaoh/hugo-tutorial/content/tutorial.md

 If everything is going well, we will change the site for a little bit.

-Before we make changes, go to Terminal, and then press Ctrl+C to stop the Web Server.
+Before we make changes, go to `Terminal`, and then press Ctrl+C to stop the Web Server.

 # Customizing the theme a little bit